apcmakkadath/apcmakkadath/README.md

 - 👋 Hi, I’m @apcmakkadath
-- 👀 I’m interested in shell scripting, splunking & logrhythm
+- 👀 I’m interested in shell scripting, powershell scripting, splunking & logrhythm
 - 🌱 I’m infosec expert
-- 📫 How to reach me apcmakkadath@gmail.com
+- 📫 How to reach me: apcmakkadath@gmail.com

 <!---
 apcmakkadath/apcmakkadath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.